Lake Bell: Other activities

 Bell has an automotive column in The Hollywood Reporter called "Test Drive" and is the magazine's automotive contributing editor.
 In 2022, her book Inside Voice—on the topic of the human voice—was published.

 Personal life

 In 2011, Bell began dating Scott Campbell, an artist and tattoo artist.
 The two met when he played himself in an episode of the second season of How to Make It in America.
 The couple became engaged on Bell's birthday in March 2012 and were married on June 1, 2013, at the Marigny Opera House in New Orleans, Louisiana.
-In late October 2014, her representative confirmed that Bell had given birth to their daughter.
-In May 2017, Bell gave birth to their second child.
+In late October 2014, her representative confirmed that Bell had given birth to their daughter, Nova.
+In May 2017, Bell gave birth to their second child, a son named Ozgood.
 In October 2020, the couple announced that they were separating, with Bell filing for divorce on October 28, 2020.
 On July 7, 2022, it was reported that Bell started dating comedian and actor Chris Rock.
 Rock later confirmed in his 2023 Netflix special that he was single.